Sukhda Pritam

-She has remained Director for Centre for Research and Planning in the Supreme Court of India for almost two years from 2023 to 2025.
+She has remained Director for Centre for Research and Planning in the Supreme Court of India for two years from 2023 to 2025.
 The Research Centre had worked with full vibrance under the leadership of the then Chief Justice of India.
 Many significant publications were published to bring legal reforms.
-She worked as Chief Judicial Magistrate, Ambala prior to her posting in Supreme Court.
-She was Joint Member Secretary, Haryana State Legal Services Authority in 2020-21.
+She worked as Chief Judicial Magistrate, Ambala prior to her posting in Supreme Court, where she worked in full swing in support of access to justice for marginalised sections of the society.
+She also worked as Joint Member Secretary, Haryana State Legal Services Authority in 2020-21.

-She also remained Deputy Registrar(Judicial) for two years at National Green Tribunal, Delhi.
-She was earlier appointed as Additional Civil Judge (Sr.) Division in District Courts Sonipat since April 2016, where she presided over Juvenile Justice Board.
+She remained Deputy Registrar(Judicial) for two years at National Green Tribunal, Delhi.
+She was earlier working as Additional Civil Judge (Sr.) Division in District Courts Sonipat since April 2016, where she presided over Juvenile Justice Board and worked for rehabilitation of child offenders.
 She was transferred and promoted from Chandigarh to Sonipat on 13 April 2016.

 Her Father Justice Pritam Pal is a retired High Court Judge and was later appointed as Lokayukta, an anti-corruption ombudsman body of Haryana.
 After serving as Lokayukta her father retired from services on 18 January 2016.

+Career

 Judge

 Sukhda Pritam in Special Home Sonipat while being welcomed by Authorities.

 She joined as a Judge and was appointed in Panchkula District Courts.
 Thereafter she was transferred on deputation to the Chandigarh District Courts where she served till April 2016.
 She earned many distinctions during her service as Judge in Chandigarh.
 She was known to be a Judge of strict discipline and was one of the Judges who started Video Conferencing in the District Courts Chandigarh while serving as Duty Magistrate.
 She handled many high-profile cases including trial of Kuldeep Bishnoi, founder of HJC, Haryana.
 Kuldeep Bishnoi charges were later dismissed.
 In 2015 she ordered medical examination of an accused who alleged custodial beating by Chandigarh Police during custody.
 She was praised all around area for her efforts for the accused.
 She was also praised for her letter to the Governor of Punjab regarding human trafficking due to which a big scandal of trafficking was busted in Chandigarh.
 Accused of theft of heritage furniture of Chandigarh were produced before her.